Xiao-Lii/Arduino-IoT-Projects/README.md

   * [9V Battery Clip w/ Male Plug for Arduino](https://www.amazon.com/5pack-Battery-2-1mm-Arduino-Corpco/dp/B01AXIEDX8)

 ## Project #11: Step Counter
 <b>Project Goal:</b> With our 3-axis accelerometer gyroscope sensor & 9V battery power source, we'll create a relatively-accurate step counter where each step is recorded based on our gyroscope sensor.
 This is to simulate a similar function that we see in many of our smart devices today.
-In the video below you can see that I test my step counter with small jumps and adjusting just the height to see if it'll count these changes as steps.
+In the video below you can see that I test my step counter with small jumps and height adjustments to see if it'll count these changes as steps.

 https://user-images.githubusercontent.com/69813214/138616241-e0b94706-3d5c-4fa4-9aa4-f15f63261f53.mp4